tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 $conn->query($sql);
 ```

 By reanalyzing it, we realized that the input processed in the "Password" field was hashed before being inserted in the query.
-We also noticed that the password was only processed in the query before the phone number, which meant we input our payload in the "Phone Number" field without risking commenting the hashed password.
+We also noticed that the password was only processed in the query before the phone number, which meant we could type the payload in the "Phone Number" field without risking commenting the hashed password.

 Our payload for this task needed to:
 * Have an apostrophe, so as to close the string where `$input_value` is inserted.